 Achieve Your Goals – We all have the same 24 hours in a day.
 Your don’t need more time, you need to focus on doing the right things in the right order as part of your plan to reach your goals.
 Organized people focus on the important things to get more done, and reach their goals.
 You will achieve more by eliminating the barriers that prevent you from achieving your goals and by streamlining processes that take too much time.
 With this extra time, you can launch a new project, invest in relationships that matter most, and enjoy life.

 Our members work hard to be the best leaders they can be.
 We meet each month to find new ideas on how to reach our goals by learning from the success, and even the failures of each other.
 We share resources that can help us be more productive and shorten the learning curve.
 We challenge and motivate each other to stay focused on what matters most to us, and then hold each other accountable to stay on track.
 If this sounds like something that would add value to your life and leadership, come join us!

 Need more info?
 Call or email me at (469) 269- 5148 and RobertH@REFDallas.com

 by Robert Hunt

 ABOUT ROBERT HUNT

-I am a Forum Leader and Business Partner for Renaissance Executive Forums Dallas.
+I am a Business Owner and Forum Leader for Renaissance Executive Forums Dallas.
 My role is to find the best members for our Executive Peer Groups, then lead each meeting so that our members become Raving Fans.
 You can connect with me on LinkedIn, Google+, Twitter, and Facebook.